Boise Idaho Housing CrisisAug 12, 2019

 As you can see, in 2017, new builds finally met up with the pace of population growth.
 However; the 10k surplus remained.
 A recent article by 7KTVB stated that Ada County's median sales price saw an increase of 10% since June 2018.
 This drastic jump has priced out an even larger market of potential home buyers—fueling rental growth in the area.

-This next chart shows that in early 2015, median sales price begins to soar as monthly inventory trends downward.
+This next chart shows that in early 2015, the median sales price begins to soar as monthly inventory trends downward.

 Why Investors Have Their Eyes Fixed on Nampa, Idaho